pixelated/puppet-pixelated/README.md

     leap ssh node1       # log into LEAP node /etc/init.d/pixelated-dispatcher-proxy start

-#### Trouble-shooting

-The dispatcher uses Docker to run the user agents for the individual users, i.e. the user agent is not directly visible in the process list because it runs inside a docker container.
-To view the currently running instances log into the Pixelated provider, using `leap ssh node1` for example, and use the Docker commandline

-    root@node1:~# docker ps
-    CONTAINER ID        IMAGE                                   COMMAND                CREATED             STATUS              PORTS                      NAMES
-    070171caaa1d        pixelated/pixelated-user-agent:latest   "/bin/bash -l -c '/u   4 hours ago         Up 3 hours          127.0.0.1:5000->4567/tcp   erik

-In the last column you can see the user name.
-It is possible to access the log files for this instance as follows:

-    docker logs <username>

 ### How to setup your own Pixelated Platform

 If you don't already have a LEAP Provider that you want to turn into a Pixelated Provider, we provide a script that does all the configuration of the LEAP Platform and the Pixelated Platform.
 All you need to setup your own Pixelated Platform is root access to a debian wheezy box.